nowaproj/docs/docs/data-connections/supabase/db.md

 ---

-## 📝 Step 6: Test Update
+## Step 6: Update a task

-Grab a Task ID 🆔 → run Update → type a new name ✍️ → Supabase updates instantly ✅
+You can change a task, here’s how:

+Click on the `updateTask` query, copy the `taskID` from the Supabase table, add the new task, and then click the **Play** button.

 <video controls width="850">
   <source src="/videos/supabase/db/updatequery.webm" type="video/mp4" />